tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 </div>

 `probably` comes with a few data sets.
 For most of the examples in this post, we will use `segment_logistic`.
-It is an example data set that contains predictions, and their probabilities.
+It is an example data set that contains predictions, and their probabilities. `Class` contains the outcome of "good" and "poor", `.pred_good` contains the probability that the event is "good".

 <div class="highlight">